max0man0/P4-Network-Defense/README.md

 In this section, we will run the traffic sending Python scripts to execute the experiments on the currently running Mininet network.
 1. **Preparing Wireshark**: Run Wireshark and make sure it is capturing the traffic from the `s1-eth6` interface, i.e., the network link connected to the victim.
 2. **Sending Traffic**: The details on what traffic sending scripts to execute and how to execute them is described in `.../traffic/experiment scripts.txt`.
-3. **Wait for the traffic sending scripts to complete**: you can know when the wireshark packet counter (in the bottom right of the window) stops increasing.
+3. **Wait for the traffic sending scripts to complete**: you can know when you see that the Wireshark packet counter (in the bottom right of the window) stopped increasing.
 4. **Get The Results**:
     - The Wireshark capture contains all of the packets that exited the switch towards the victim.
     - (After all experiment traffic stops,) Use the python scripts `.../results/read_rule_based_drop.py` (if the Rule-Based Program was loaded) or `.../results/read_ml_drop.py`(if the ML Program was loaded) to print a simple report of the dropped packets (inside the switch) and their types.

+> [!IMPORTANT]
-> Important Note: After finishing **each** experiment and getting its results, you must exit the Mininet network, clean the environment using `make clean`.
+> After finishing **each** experiment and getting its results, you must exit the Mininet network and clean the environment using `make clean`.
 After that, you may start the network again using `make run` if there is another experiment to run.
 ### Terminating The Mininet Network
 To exit the Mininet CLI, type `exit` or press `CTRL+d`.
 It is recommended to clean the environment after exiting the Mininet CLI by entering the command `make clean`.